RahmanKhorramfar91/DASETH/README.md

 Please reach out to the contributors for any suggestions, possible collaborations, and ideas for extension of the dataset.

 ## Important Note
 This is the first release of this dataset.
-Although the dataset is validated by the contributors, it may contain inconsistencies, typos and errors.
+Although the dataset is validated by the contributors, it may contain inconsistencies, typos, and errors.
 If that is the case, please let the contributors know.